 If you do not have a face covering a face covering or mask will be provided by the hospital on arrival.

-These will be available through reception staff during the hours of 9am-5pm Monday to Friday.
+These will be available through reception colleagues during the hours of 9am to 5pm Monday-Friday.

 Out of hours, a member of the ward staff will greet you and provide you with a face mask.